 - Joint Venture Program Compliance

 SBE Forms and Instructions

-An individual, or business entity, seeking to develop or purchase District government-funded or assisted property or land, must enter into an agreement with the city to become partners in providing business opportunities to local firms certified through the Deparment of Small and Local Business Development (DSLBD).
-These agreements, or CBE Agreements, are executed by the DSLBD and are monitoried to determine the achievement of 35 percent CBE utilization over the life of the project's construction.
+An individual or business entity seeking to develop or purchase District government-funded or assisted property or land, must enter into an agreement with the city to become partners in providing business opportunities to local firms certified through the Department of Small and Local Business Development (DSLBD).
+These agreements, or CBE Agreements, are executed by the DSLBD and are monitored to determine the achievement of 35 percent CBE utilization over the life of the project's construction.